ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 The plugin is based on the [SpecificFeeds.com](http://www.specificfeeds.com) service.
 The SpecificFeeds allows your visitors to receive messages from your Blog/RSS feed by email.
 You can access all information (such as emails and statistics) about your subscribers if you connect your feed to a SpecificFeeds account.
 It's 100% free and also has several other benefits.

-To use, enter your personal link from the [SpecificFeeds.com](http://www.specificfeeds.com), then on the plugin settings page select the desired settings and click the "Save Changes" button.
+To use, enter your personal link from the [SpecificFeeds.com](http://www.specificfeeds.com), then on the plugin settings page select the desired settings and click the "Save changes" button.
 Then you can put the [specificfeeds-icon] shortcode in any place on your website.

 If you want more options then tell me and I will be happy to add it.